 But it doesn’t mean they die completely, and some can even resurge again and perform better than the newer ones.

-In this article you can find an example of this in my overview table of real estate lead costs.
+This article shows an example of this in my overview table of lead costs.

 There, I analyzed that radio ads can actually get you higher conversion rates than Google Ads.